-In AnQiCMS template, to calculate the total number of times a specific keyword appears in a string or an array in a line, you can directly usecountFilter.
-This filter is powerful and easy to use, meeting a variety of your needs in content statistics and conditional judgment.
+In AnQiCMS template, to calculate the total number of times a specific keyword appears in a line string or an array, you can directly usecountFilter.
+This filter is powerful and easy to use, meeting your various needs in content statistics and conditional judgment.

-WhencountThe filter applies to a string, it will match exactly and count the number of occurrences of the keyword in the string.
-If applied to an array (or a slice in Go language)sliceIt will count the number of elements in the array that are "exactly equal" to the specified keyword.
+WhencountThe filter is applied to a string, it will precisely match and count the number of times the keyword appears in the string.
+If applied to an array (or a slice in Go language)sliceIt will count the number of elements in the array that are exactly equal to the specified keyword.

 Basic syntax: